rmuit/copernica-api/README.md

 which is also downloadable from the Copernica website).

-(The license may seem slightly odd but is chosen to keep the possibility of distributing the code together with Drupal, which is a potential issue for the profile import component.
+(The license may seem slightly odd but is chosen to keep the possibility of distributing the code together with Drupal, which would be a potential issue for the profile import component.
 If that outlook changes, I might relicense a newer version under either GPLv3 or MIT license.)